onap/vnfrqts-testcases/docs/OnboardInstantiateTests.rst

 Following, or during, test execution the tests below will be executed to evaluate the success of the overall test case.
 As previously stated above, if any individual test step fails, then the test case will fail.
-In this scenario, some or all of the criteria below may not be executed.

 1. The Heat stack has been successfully created in OpenStack without errors

-2. If the VNF exposes Operations, Administration, and Management (OAM) interfaces on an OAM network, then each IP address address exposed by the VNF on the OAM network must respond to a PING command.
-The identification of the OAM network and IPs is left to the implementation and documentation of the **Test Engine**.
-3. Each virtual machine in the OpenStack Heat stack must have a corresponding ``vserver`` ONAP's Available and Active Inventory (AAI) component with all required data elements
-4. The VNF has a ``VNFC`` object recorded in AAI with all required data elements
+2. The Heat stack configuration matches the definition from the associated Heat templates and environment settings provided as input (or derived by) the **Test Engine**

 Test Case Description: VNF Onboarding and Instantiation using TOSCA